dreamportdev/Osdev-Notes/98_Drivers/Timers.md

 - Ensure both timers are stopped.
 - If the target timer is counts down, set it the maximum allowed value.
 If it counts up, set it to zero.
 - Choose how long you want to calibrate for.
-This should be long enougn to allow a good number of ticks to pass on the reference timer, because more ticks passing will mean a more accurate calibration.
+This should be long enough to allow a good number of ticks to pass on the reference timer, because more ticks passing will mean a more accurate calibration.
 This time shouldn't be too long however, because if one of the timer counters rolls over then we'll trouble determining the results.
 A good starting place is 5-10ms.
 - Start both timers, and poll the reference timer until the calibration time has passed.
 - Stop both timers, and we look at how many ticks has passed for the target timer.
 If it's a count-down timer, we can determine this by subtracting the current value from the maximum value for the counter.
 - Now we know that a certain amount of time (the calibration time) is equal to a certain number of ticks for our target timer.

 Sometimes running your kernel in a virtual machine, or on less-stable hardware can give varying results, so it can be useful to calibrate a timer multiple times and compare the results.
-If some results are odd, dont use them.
+If some results are odd, don't use them.
 It can also be helpful to continuously calibrate timers while you're using them, which will help correct small errors over time.

 ## Programmable Interval Timer (PIT)